Library

 A few more ideas...

-Pronunciation - Tell students that they must not spell any words for their partner.
-Using minimal pairs, like our example, they have to pronounce the words clearly enough that their partner can correctly identify which word they are saying.
+Tell students they cannot spell words for their partner.
+Using minimal pairs (as in our example), they must pronounce each word clearly enough that their partner can identify the correct one.